 Twisters do not inevitably touch down on the Kansas plains, and Microsoft was not always king of the desktop.

 Set the time at 1980.
 A company called Digital Research owns the operating system for Intel-based PCs.
-It is called CP/M. The concept of a “primer” strikes a chord with readers, and so do concise, easy-to-digest computer books.
-This is why I conceived and authored CP/M Primer.
+It is called CP/M. The concept of a “primer” strikes a chord with readers, as do concise, easy-to-digest computer books.
+This is why I conceived and coauthored CP/M Primer.

-Weighing in at 92 pages, and costing only $11.95, this 8.5 x 11 spiral bound format title appeals to businesses selling computers with CP/M built in.
+Weighing 92 pages and costing only $11.95, this 8.5 x 11 spiral-bound format title appeals to businesses selling computers with CP/M built-in.
 The title is reprinted in 14 languages.
-CP/M Primer employs two colors, a good number of blue screens, and cartoon characters–an approach that made this CP/M offering both inviting and useful for the beginner.
+CP/M Primer employs two colors, a good number of blue screens, and cartoon characters–an approach that makes this CP/M offering both inviting and valuable for the beginner.

 The result: 200,00 copies sold in less than six months.

 Three years later, the publisher Howard W. Sams has a new marketing manager that I become close with.
 She dislikes the first edition comb-bound large format and re-issues the 2nd Edition in a smaller, more standard size.
 Sales are still good, but Microsoft DOS is quickly replacing CP/M as the standard OS for the IBM PC.